 You just pick up the phone and everything is there, it's all visible.

+But you know, there gets to be a point where that long chronological list starts to break down.
 Whenever there's a lot of different content coming on the screen, right?
 Especially multiple messages, or if you have group chats happening all at the same time, it's really difficult to follow.
 So, that's when we decided to start grouping notifications.

 Now, all your related content is organized together.